Isissss/Data-SCI-02/README.md

 I have set some personal goals for this project, and ofcourse the end-goal of this project.

 #### Project
 I want to show the status of the humidity and temperature through a simple device with LEDs as output to show the status of the humidity %.
 The information should be tracked and saved.
-It should then be used on an external website, which provides the a daily, weekly and monthly report of the avarage temperature and humidity.
+It should then be used on an external website panel, which provides the a daily, weekly and monthly report of the avarage temperature and humidity.
 That way you can spot trends (let's say the humidity is much higer on a certain day, you can increase the ventilation beforehand) but also assure people that the humidity and temperature is healthy to work in.
 Moreover, the reports could also show a relation between the temperature and the humidity, and show what temperatures are the best to work in to make sure the humidity is good.

 The collected data is the humidity level, the temperature in Celcius (through the DHT11), temperature in Fahrenheid (based on the temperature in C from the DHT11) and the status the status (1 = good 2 = indication of it getting worse 3 = bad)